Lady Susan: Main characters

 The intimate friend to whom Lady Susan confides all her true scheming.
-Mrs. Johnson has an immoral mindset similar to that of her friend.
+Alicia Johnson has an immoral mindset similar to that of her friend, Lady Susan.
 Stuck in a marriage with a sensible man whom she does not love, whom Lady Susan derisively describes as "just old enough to be formal, ungovernable and to have the gout – too old to be agreeable, and too young to die", she delights in hearing of and making suggestions for Lady Susan's manipulative plans.

-Analysis

-Although the theme, together with the focus on character study and moral issues, is close to Austen's published work (Sense and Sensibility was also originally written in the epistolary form), its outlook is very different, and Lady Susan has few parallels in 19th-century literature.
-Susan is a selfish, unscrupulous and scheming woman, highly attractive to men, who is unashamed of her relationship with a married man.
-Lady Susan subverts all the standards of the romantic novel: she has an active role, she is not only beautiful but intelligent and witty, and her suitors are significantly younger than she is (in contrast to Sense and Sensibility and Emma, which feature marriages by their female protagonists to men who are 16 years older).
-Although the ending includes a traditional reward for morality, Lady Susan herself is treated more leniently than the adulteress, Maria Bertram, in Mansfield Park, who is severely punished.

 Film and television adaptations

-As of 2009, Lady Susan was being adapted by British writer Lucy Prebble for Celador Films and BBC4.